matthewlamdotjs/interval-trainer-js/README.md

 ## usage

-to use just open index.html in a web browser application (chrome preferred)
+to use locally just download this repo and open index.html in a web browser application (chrome preferred)
+<strong>OR</strong>
+use the github pages hosted <a href='https://matthewlamdotjs.github.io/interval-trainer-js/'>here</a>
 <br><br>
 <img src='interface-preview.png'>